djparentx/dArkOSen-updates/README.md

 ## Emulation & Gaming

-- installed mame-tools, ffmpeg, and libvulkan1 to enable game and video conversion on the console
+- installed mame-tools to enable game and video conversion on the console
 - fixed Retrorun and Retrorun32 no controls and wrong display for R36H and R45H boards
 - fixed Retrorun32 had no audio
 - fixed PPSSPP-2021 not saving games